ravenmcknight/ravenmcknight/content/project/alaska-typeface/index.md

 slides: ""
 ---

-I designed this font by scratch in my 2D Design class by drawing, scanning, and digitizing each layer.
+I designed this font from scratch in my 2D Design class by drawing, scanning, and digitizing each layer.
 It was a ton of fun, and a great opportunity to design a poster for one of my favorite musicians & songs!

 [![](full.png)](https://www.ravenmcknight.com/project/alaska-typeface/full.png)